RedHatInsights/patchman-clients/vmaas/docs/PkgTreeItemRepositories.md

 ### NewPkgTreeItemRepositories

-`func NewPkgTreeItemRepositories(label string, name string, basearch string, releasever string, revision time.Time, ) *PkgTreeItemRepositories`
+`func NewPkgTreeItemRepositories(label string, name string, basearch string, releasever string, revision string, ) *PkgTreeItemRepositories`

 NewPkgTreeItemRepositories instantiates a new PkgTreeItemRepositories object This constructor will assign default values to properties that have it defined,